Lombiq/Hastlayer-SDK/Docs/WorkingWithHastlayer.md

 ## Troubleshooting

 - .NET-style events: standard .NET events.
-- Orchard-style events: event handlers that can be hooked into by implementing the event handler interface.
 - Pipeline steps: unlike event handlers, pipeline steps are executed in deterministic order and usually have a return value that is fed to the next pipeline step.